 Once you have a shortlist, you can refine it by asking the right questions:

-- Do I want my work to be published in a general-interest journal, where it can reach a wide readership?
-Or will publishing in a niche-interest journal be a more effective way for my research to reach the right audience?
+- Do I want to publish my article in a general-interest journal, where it can reach a wide readership?
+Or will publishing in a specialist journal be a more effective way for my research to reach the right audience?

-- Do I want my work to be published in an international journal, or is my research region-specific?
+- Do I want to publish my work in an international journal, or is my research region-specific?

-- Do I want my work to be published in a high-impact journal, or am I more interested in reaching a specific group of readers?
+- Do I want to publish my article in a high-impact journal, or am I more interested in reaching a specific group of readers?